sonic-technology/catena/README.md

 ## Validating requests

-There are so many occuasions where you want to validate parts of the incoming data.
+There are many occasions where you want to validate parts of the incoming data.
 Here's how Catena does it.

 ```ts
 // ...